graduta/webui-workshop/README.md

 # Overview

 The purpose of this repository is to provide training material and step by step instructions for new joiners that are to work on ALICE GUIs.
 The workshop will be split in 3 main categories over the course of 2-3 days.
-It also gives an introduction to all ALICE projects (Bookkeeping, Control, InfoLogger, Quality Control).
+It also gives an introduction to all ALICE projects (Bookkeeping, Control, InfoLogger, Quality Control, RCT).

 At the end of the workshop the students should have successfully built a web project based on [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui).